valyrxyz/valyr-hub/CONTRIBUTING.md

 - Annual contributor highlights
 - Special Discord roles

-Thank you for contributing to OpenvApps! 🚀
+Thank you for contributing to Valyr! 🚀